Frequently Asked Questions - Borrowing

 When you request an item and it is ready to be picked up at the Ventura County Library location you chose, a notice will be mailed to you at the address you have provided.
 An email notice will be sent to you if you have provided your email address on your library card application.

 A parent or guardian's signature is required for applicants under the age of 18.

 - Library card application forms are available in both English and Spanish at any branch library.
 Complete the application form and present it with picture identification showing your current street address.
 (Driver's license is preferred.
 If you have just moved, a letter or bill with your current address in addition to your picture I.D. is acceptable.)
 A card will be prepared and given to you, and you may borrow items on the day you receive your new card.

 - Bring your library card whenever you visit the library.
-You will be able to use your card as identification if you borrow desk research material or for use within the library for wi-fi or Internet computers.
+You will be able to use your card as identification if you borrow desk research material or for use within the library for Internet computers.
 Your card also grants you access to the content of our online databases found on our eLibrary page.

 - You may be asked to update your address and contact information.